What are they?

 The hard dry skin is debrided with a scalpel which is painless and people often find a great deal of relief once the hard dry skin is removed.
 Then the podiatrist will recommend treatment strategies such as specialist foot creams to use, footwear changes or to have regular foot care to prevent this from becoming a painful problem in the future.

 What to do now?

 We are here to help and would love to help you out with your feet!
 We have seen it all when it comes to cracked heels and will be able to help you get them back on track.
-You can click here to book online or call us on 9432 2689.
+So if you are suffering from cracked heels, or any other skin or nail condition you can click here to book online or call us on 9432 2689.